tudelft/Teensy_actuators_PPZ/README.md

 The user has the flexibility to determine the refresh time of the UART communication packets with the Paparazzi UAV autopilot by modifying the "COMM_REFRESH_TIME" define in the
 "servo_esc_control_w_feedback_T4_PPZ.ino" file.
 This define specifies the delay in microseconds for each subsequent packet sent back to the Autopilot.

-It is important to note that for the proper utilization of this repository, the Teensy_actuators_PPZ module should be loaded and executed on Paparazzi UAV.
+It is important to note that for the proper utilization of this repository, the serial_act_t4 module should be loaded and executed on Paparazzi UAV.

 # Wiring:
 Currently, the setup implements 4 KISS 32A ESCs, 8 Feetech STS3032 servos and 2 PWM servos connected to a Teensy 4.0 wired in this configuration: